 People flock to Majorca summer after summer, where scorching temperatures make it the perfect beach holiday destination.
 But if you want a little space, head to Es Trenc.
 It’s not accessible by car, which is one of the reasons why many tourists don’t make the trek to visit – but the journey is well worth it.

-You’d be forgiven for thinking you’re in the Caribbean when you step foot onto Punta Molentis.
+You’d be forgiven for thinking you’re in the Caribbean when you step foot onto Punta Molentis in Sardinia.
 With powder-soft sands and clear turquoise waters that are shallow enough for families, it’s the perfect place for a calming day out.